 The above food menu or diet plan is for reference purposes only.
 You can make changes as per your baby’s preference.

-Foods to Avoid Feeding Fourteen Month Old Child
+Foods to Avoid Feeding a 14-Month-Old Child

 - Refrain from feeding chunkier or larger pieces of chicken, fish, and meat to babies.